The Boscombe Valley Mystery

 "The Boscombe Valley Mystery", one of the fifty-six short Sherlock Holmes stories written by Sir Arthur Conan Doyle, is the fourth of the twelve stories in The Adventures of Sherlock Holmes.
-It was first published in the Strand Magazine in 1891.
+It was first published in the Strand Magazine in October 1891.

-Plot summary
+Plot

 John Turner, a widower and a major landowner who has a daughter named Alice, lives in Herefordshire with a fellow expatriate from Australia, Charles McCarthy, a widower who has a son named James.
 Charles has been found dead near Boscombe Pool; it was reported that he was there to meet someone.
 Two witnesses testify that they saw Charles walking into the woods followed by James, who was carrying a gun.
 Patience Moran, daughter of a lodgekeeper, says that she saw the two arguing and that, when James raised his hand as if to hit his father, she ran to her mother; and while she was telling her mother what she saw, James rushed to their house seeking help.
 The Morans followed James back to the Pool, where they found his father dead.
 James was arrested and charged with murder.
 Alice believes that James is innocent and has contacted Inspector Lestrade, who in turn seeks help from Sherlock Holmes.

 James confirms the testimonies of the witnesses but explains that he was going into the woods to hunt, not to follow his father.
 He later heard his father calling "Cooee" and found him standing by the pool, surprised to see him.
 They argued heatedly, and James decided to return to their farm.
 Shortly after that he heard his father cry out and returned to find him lying on the ground.
 James insists that he tried to help him, but his father died in his arms.
 James refuses to give the cause of their argument, despite the coroner's warning that it could be damaging to his case if he does not reveal it.
 James also remembers that his father's last words were something about "a rat", but James is uncertain of their meaning in the situation.
 He also thinks he saw a cloak on the ground, which vanished while he was helping his father.